-Violations of Domestic Restraining Orders and Harassment Prevention Orders.
+Violations of Restraining orders (“209A” Orders), and Harassment Prevention Orders

 Restraining order violations are misdemeanors and are handled in the district court.
-The penalty is up to 2 ½ years in jail and/or a fine of up to $5000.00.
-In addition, you will likely be required to enter and complete the Batterers’ Intervention Program, which meets two hours per week for forty weeks.
+The penalty is up to 2.5 years in jail and/or a fine of up to $5,000.00, plus the batterer’s program and any other probation conditions the court orders.

 A violation of any of the conditions set by the order is a criminal offense.
-A restraining order violation could arise out of an allegation that you made contact with an individual protected by a restraining order, by appearing either at their home, or their work or within an unacceptable close proximity as defined in the order.
-It could involve contacting the Plaintiff, or it could be an action construed as “abuse” of the Plaintiff.
+A restraining order violation could arise out of an allegation that you made contact with an individual protected by a restraining order, by appearing either at their home or their work, or within a certain distance from the person or a place as defined in the order.
+“Third party contact” is when you have someone else contact the person on your behalf.

 Contact can include:

 - Phone contact;